JAlcocerT/JAlcocerT/content/blog/dev-nlp.md

 * https://github.com/LibreTranslate/LibreTranslate

+> agpl 3.0 | Free and Open Source Machine Translation API.
+Self-hosted, offline capable and easy to setup.

 ### What about n-Grams?

 In Natural Language Processing (NLP), an **n-gram** is a contiguous sequence of *n* items from a given sample of text or speech.